kmlawson/phd-dissertation/README.md

 © 2012 – Konrad Mitchell Lawson
 Some Rights Reserved

-This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/
+This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/

 Below is more information about the files in this repository.